 - Miami Dade College has transfer agreements with all of the state universities as well as numerous agreements with colleges and universities across the country, including: The University of Wisconsin - Madison, Georgia Tech, Smith College and the University of Texas.

-- 96 percent of the credit students at Miami Dade College are Miami-Dade County residents.
+- 95 percent of the credit students at Miami Dade College are Miami-Dade County residents, Fall 2012.

 - 27 percent of all minority students attending Florida community colleges are attending Miami Dade College.